drewhosford/unit-test-instructions/README.md

 > ⚠️ A unit test with the name `NetworkError` is not clear on what network error is being tested.
 There are dozens to choose from.
 All of them?
 Two of them?
 Just writing `NetworkError` is not clear and makes it hard for future developers to maintain the unit test code base.
 The good examples make it clear exactly which network errors should be explicitly handled, which which are being treated as generic errors.

 ### Writing unit tests that can be turned into written requirements
-In the examples above, notice that through creative use of CamelCase and underscores, I can now easily use a script to read by unit test file and generate the following requirements
+In the examples above, notice that through creative use of CamelCase and underscores, I can now easily use a script to read my unit test file and generate the following requirements

 * REQ-001: Given the login view has loaded,  then username and password textfields and a login button shall be displayed and no errors shall be displayed
 * REQ-002: Given valid credentials are provided, when the login button is tapped, then the home screen shall display
 * REQ-003: Given an invalid email is provided, when the login button is tapped, then it shall display an error communicating that the email is invalid
-* REQ-004: Given a password that does not have a capital letter, when the login button is tapped, then it shall display an error communicating that the password needs to have a captial letter
+* REQ-004: Given a password that does not have a capital letter, when the login button is tapped, then it shall display an error communicating that the password needs to have a capital letter
 * REQ-005: Given a password that does not have a lowercase letter, when the login button is tapped, then it shall display an error communicating that the password needs to have a lowercase letter
 * REQ-006: Given a password is shorter than 8 characters, when the login button is tapped, then it shall display an error communicating that the password needs to have at least 8 characters
 * REQ-007: Given an appropriate username and password are provided, when the login button is tapped and the server responds with a 403, then it shall display an error communicating that the username password combination is invalid